 The value of providing in-home supports has been well documented, particularly for individuals with physical challenges, for elderly and frail adults, and for people with memory problems.
-In the few cases where Mental Health Association (MHA) clients have been approved for IHSS, MHA has observed that having in-home support has helped clients maintain their living environment.
-MHA has also observed that when their staff are able to match and link clients with other service providers, as the ARISE program will do, it has helped clients become more comfortable with other providers entering their homes.
+In 2022, Mental Health Association (MHA) received a grant from Life Science Cares in the amount of \$50,000 for a small test of the proposed project model.
+MHA identified clients from their caseload who were struggling with home maintenance (the full ARISE program will have an in-depth evaluation for eligibility), and MHA provided in-home supports to 18 clients.
+All but one of these clients maintained their housing (and program staff were successful in delaying that client's eviction).
+In the few cases where MHA clients have been approved for IHSS, MHA observed that having in-home support has helped clients maintain their living environment.
+However, MHA learned that IHSS workers had infrequent communication and support from the state IHSS system, and many left their positions.
+This points to a need for increased education and support for in-home support workers who are paired with individuals with behavioral health challenges, which the ARISE program will provide.
+Additionally, MHA has observed that when their staff are able to match and link clients with other service providers, as the ARISE program will do, it has helped clients become more comfortable with other providers entering their homes.
+Thus, MHA has anecdotal evidence that the selected approach meets the identified need, and the County seeks to fully build out the program with a comprehensive evaluation of its effectiveness.